icosalogic/IcosaLogic_Inverter_PWM/README.md

 # Status
 This implementation is incomplete.
 - PWM signal generation is complete and seems robust
-- ADC scheduling is mostly complete, with the exception of an ongoing investigation into a timing issue handling interrupts for parallel readings
+- ADC scheduling is mostly complete, with the exception of an ongoing investigation into a timing issue handling interrupts for parallel readings.
+It works, but timing may be sub-optimal
-- The framework for control is complete, but the last part to glue everything together is missing
+- The framework for control is complete, with a PD controller implemented.
+Testing on real hardware is in progress
 - The entire library could use a ground-up refactoring
 - The documentation is incomplete